cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 * group values that belong to the same field
 * specify the order (hierarchy) between different fields
 * avoid the need to repeat fields
-* keep your query simple, clean and more human readable
+* keep your query simple, clean and more human-readable

 ### Use round brackets to group values in the query

 In the example below, no round brackets are used.
 Because of this, the field `address.\*.postalCode` is repeated 3 times.
-This is unneccesary and makes the query dificult to read.
+This is unnecessary and makes the query difficult to read.

 ```
 GET /events/?q=address.\*.postalCode:9000 OR address.\*.postalCode:1000 OR address.\*.postalCode:2000 OR address.\*.postalCode:3000